UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 ### **Combined JSON Integrity:**

 This step checks the integrity of the combined JSON file by verifying its URL online and confirming the existence of the file.
 It accomplishes this by checking if the metadata JSON sent to OAI-PMH server can be found in the OAI-PMH repository.
-In offline mode, it only checks whether package's `combi_json` file exists locally
+In offline mode, it only checks whether package's `-combi.json` file exists locally

 ## Commands